Types of College Fit

 Ask yourself:

-Is the location of the college a good fit for you?
-Do you prefer an urban, suburban, or rural setting?
+Is the location of the college a good fit for me?
+Do I prefer an urban, suburban, or rural setting?

 Is it close to home or far away?
 Consider proximity to family and the environment.
 If far away from home, consider transportation back home and what that would look like.

-Is the location of the school conducive to the career that you are exploring?
-(You don’t want to study marine biology at a school that doesn’t have access to marine life.)
-Are there companies in the area that you would be interested in interning for?
+Is the location of the school conducive to the career that I’m are exploring?
+Are there companies in the area that I would be interested in interning for?
+(Keep in mind that opportunities often extend beyond the immediate location, so explore what’s available before ruling out a school based solely on where it’s located.)

 Previous